Publication history of Superman: The New 52

 This version of Superman also began a relationship with Wonder Woman, a move which attracted media attention due to Superman's long-standing relationship with Lois Lane in all previous incarnations of the character, with the exception of non-canon stories, which took place in DC's Elseworlds imprint.
 Superman is also depicted as a founding member of the Justice League.
 DC released the Superman/Wonder Woman comic book series in 2013, which focused on them as a couple.
 Geoff Johns revealed that Superman and Wonder Woman's relationship will end badly.
 Later on during the Truth storyline, Superman ended the relationship out of frustration with the loss of his powers and doubts about the two's compatibility.
-A third Superman book, Superman Unchained, was released in June 2013 to coincide with the release of the new Superman movie, Man of Steel.
-It is written by Scott Snyder and drawn by Jim Lee.
+A third Superman book, Superman Unchained, was released in June 2013 to coincide with the release of the new Superman film, Man of Steel, written by Scott Snyder and drawn by Jim Lee.
 The book concluded publication in November 2014.
-In February 2015, due to Clark exposing to the world his secret identity, Superman will receive a new power and a new outfit, starting in Superman #38, by Geoff Johns and John Romita, Jr. This version of Superman is eventually killed in Superman #52.
+In February 2015, due to Clark exposing to the world his secret identity, Superman received a new power and a new outfit, starting in Superman #38, by Geoff Johns and John Romita, Jr. This version of Superman is eventually killed in Superman #52.

 Convergence

-In the miniseries Convergence, which featured the Pre-Flashpoint Superman and Lois Lane, with the couple expecting a baby.
-Convergence also shows the birth of their son, Jonathan Samuel Kent.
+In the miniseries Convergence, which featured the pre-Flashpoint Superman and Lois Lane, with the couple expecting a baby.
+Convergence also shows the birth of their son, Jon Kent.
 Following the events, in the miniseries Superman: Lois & Clark, they settled into the New 52 reality under the aliases of Clark and Lois White, and witnessed the events revolving the alternate versions of themselves and the former's enemies.
 They would later appear as part of the final issues for the New 52 Action Comics and Superman series, where in the end the New 52 Superman would pass the torch to his predecessor just before he died.